 Skip to main content

-Based on: kWh/day · kW solar · kWh battery · typical tariffs
+Based on: 40 kWh/day usage · 13 kW solar · 5 kWh battery · typical tariffs

 Design solar and battery systems for Texas using Photonik's professional design platform.
 Texas is a leading solar state with rapid growth in installations, driven by excellent solar potential and competitive electricity markets.
 While Texas lacks statewide net metering, many utilities offer net metering programs and property tax exemptions.

-Solar Design Texas
+Solar Energy Savings in Texas

 Energy consumption patterns in Texas reflect the state's hot climate, with high cooling needs during long, hot summers.
 The average Texas household uses between 35-45 kWh per day, with higher consumption during summer months for air conditioning.
 Energy-efficient properties throughout Texas often use significantly less through modern insulation, efficient HVAC systems, and smart thermostats that optimize cooling schedules.